Learn to fuel the gymnast for optimal performance and longevity in the sport.

 Bone health is an essential aspect to the longevity of a gymnast’s career in the sport.
 It has lasting effects years beyond sport.
 Many high-level gymnasts will have their Vitamin D levels checked as it’s generally known that this vitamin has positive effects on bone health.
 But, not as well known, vitamin D only facilitates calcium absorption and it’s paramount that adequate amounts of calcium be provided through the diet to maximize bone health.
 Calcium is an essential mineral in the body; if there are not sufficient amounts from the diet the body will just pull calcium from the bones to keep the blood levels consistent.

 A young high-level gymnast (10-20 something years old) is in a critical time period for bone mineralization.
 Loss of bone mass begins around age 30.
 Improper nutrition during adolescence will have long-term implications that are minimally reversible (like osteopenia/osteoporosis).

 There are three essential factors we must examine for the gymnast to ensure their bone health is protected and optimized: Energy availability, adequate dietary calcium, and adequate vitamin D.

 You may wonder why we’re starting with a discussion on energy availability instead of calcium or vitamin D in relation to bone health.

 Like many aspects of the gymnast’s nutrition and performance, you cannot ignore the glaring issue of underfueling and it’s effects on so many of the body’s systems.
 I’ve talked about REDS or the relative energy deficiency in sport at length, see here, here, here, and here.

 A gymnast can take all the calcium supplements, all the vitamin D, and do all the weight bearing exercises.
 But if they are not eating enough to meet their nutrition needs, the bone mineral density will be negatively affected.

-Along with adequate energy availability, adequate protein is essential for maximal bone mineralization.
-This isn’t often as big of an issue as most young athletes tend to meet protein needs over carbohydrate or calorie needs.
+Along with adequate energy and carbohydrate availability, adequate protein is essential for maximal bone mineralization.